The standard Open, Save and Save As dialogs available from the File menu, are the same as those used in almost every Windows application.

-Drops down to reveal a listing of all the drives on your machine and on the network.
-This is usually the fastest way to select a folder which is not close to the current folder.
-The contents of the selected folder are displayed in the File List.
+Reveals a list of all the drives on your machine and on the network.
+This is usually the fastest way to select a folder which is not close to the current folder (The contents of the selected folder are displayed in the File List).

 The Folder List defaults to a specific folder depending on what you are trying to do.
-For example if you are opening a drawing, it will start in the drawings folder.
-If you are selecting a report, it will start in the report folder.
+For example if you are opening a drawing, it will start in the Data folder.
+If you are selecting a report, it will start in the Report folder.

 The main area of the dialog, this shows files in the current folder.
 It behaves just like an Explorer window: you can access then right-click menu on files, rename them, copy them, etc. Not all files may be actually displayed, depending on the filter selected from the File Type list.